-The quotation from the story of the Exodus is especially appropriate since, originally, it was a promise to keep Israel safe in the Wilderness and lead her to the Promised Land.
-Likewise, Jesus is the true Israel about to traverse the Wilderness and, thus, to prepare the way for his people to inherit the kingdom.
+The quotation from Exodus is quite appropriate since, originally, it was a promise to keep Israel safe in the “wilderness” and to lead her to the Promised Land.
+Thus, in Mark, Jesus was the true Israel poised to traverse the “wilderness” and to lead his people to inherit the promised kingdom.

 The gospel of Mark threads other themes from the history of Israel into its narrative, in addition to the Exodus from Egypt and the conquest of Canaan.
-However, the ministry of the Messiah is far more than a replay of the story of Israel or an attempt to succeed where that nation failed.
-Instead, in his life, ministry, Death, and Resurrection the plan of Yahweh to redeem humanity and the creation from bondage to Sin, Satan, and Death begins to unfold.
+However, the ministry of the Messiah is far more than a replay of the ancient story, or an attempt to succeed where Israel failed.
+Instead, in his life, ministry, death, and resurrection, the plan of Yahweh to redeem humanity, and the Cosmos from bondage to Sin, Satan, and Death began to unfold.